December 15, 2025

 However, what interests me most is how Polish and European companies will begin to adapt to the requirements set by business partners outside Europe in terms of sustainable development.
 IFRS standards are already in force or are being implemented in more than thirty countries.
 Several dozen countries around the world are implementing taxonomy systems, modeled to a greater or lesser extent on our European one.
 Some countries, including those in Southeast Asia, are preparing mandatory due diligence regulations.
 Will we see the first effects in 2026 or only in subsequent years?
 What data and information will our business partners from these countries expect from us?
 Will it be easier for us to implement due diligence processes if the entities in our value chain clearly express their expectations in this regard?

-I am convinced that 2026 will be marked by even more dynamic changes than the ending year of 2025.
-It is worth equipping yourself with an interdisciplinary approach and systemic thinking 😊
+I am convinced that 2026 will be marked by even more dynamic changes than the ending 2025.
+It is worth equipping ourselves with an interdisciplinary approach and systems thinking 😊